filipkorazija/ANOCoreExpanded2/README.md

 #### **Commands Not Working**
 1. Check if the feature is enabled in `config.yml`
-2. Verify player has correct permissions
+2. Verify player has correct permissions (many are now `default: false`)
 3. Ensure plugin loaded without errors
+4. Check console for registration warnings
-4. Try `/anocore2 reload`
+5. Try `/anocore2 reload`

 #### **Messages Not Displaying**
 1. Check `messages.yml` syntax